 The Life of John Keats

-Written by: M. Robertson
+by M. Robertson

 Of all the great poets of the early nineteenth century—Wordsworth, Coleridge, Scott, Byron, Shelley, Keats—John Keats was the last born and the first to die.
 The length of his life was not one-third that of Wordsworth, who was born twenty-five years before him and outlived him by twenty-nine.
 Yet before his tragic death at twenty-six Keats had produced a body of poetry of such extraordinary power and promise that the world has sometimes been tempted, in its regret for what he might have done had he lived, to lose sight of the superlative merit of what he actually accomplished.